Lake Houston, Texas, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Houston cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Houston is located about 20 miles northeast of Houston and serves as the city’s primary water supply.
 The lake’s proximity to the big-city attractions of Houston and the George Bush Intercontinental Airport, as well as quaint suburban towns and nature parks, has made the lake a pleasant compromise between city and country.
 Lake Houston is located on the border of the Piney Woods and Gulf Coast tourism regions.